 ProfessionalsRobert N. Kravitz

-As counsel in the Litigation Department, Robert Kravitz has handled major litigations in a wide variety of areas, including securities, mergers & acquisitions, antitrust, employment law, and intellectual property.
+As counsel in the Litigation Department, Robert Kravitz has handled major litigations in a wide variety of areas, including securities, mergers & acquisitions, antitrust, employment law, bankruptcy, and intellectual property.

 Mr. Kravitz's recent work includes representation of:

 - A multinational heating, ventilation, and air conditioning company in connection with breach of contract claims involving its employee incentive compensation awards;

 - A Canadian mining company in connection with federal securities law claims involving its disclosures concerning its copper mine in Mongolia;

 - A major home security services company in derivative actions and shareholder class actions in connection with the company's share repurchase program and buyback of shares from an activist shareholder;

 - A large U.S. coal mining company in contested matters in its Chapter 11 proceeding;

 - A major hedge fund administration services company in connection with suits in federal and state courts brought by funds the company previously administered and by certain investors in those funds;

 - The co-CEO of a major litigation services firm in connection with dissolution litigation against the other co-CEO;

 - A major pharmaceutical company in derivative, ERISA, and shareholder class actions brought in connection with an unsuccessful clinical trial;